-The Spring Creators Update, the next big upgrade to Windows 10, is expected to start rolling out later this month, but you could still be in for a long wait.
+The April 2018 Update, the next big upgrade to Windows 10, will begin rolling out via Windows Update from 8 May, but you could still be in for a long wait.

-If you want to get your hands on all the new features in the Spring Creators Update right now, then there are various options available to you.
+If you want to get your hands on all the new features in the April 2018 Update right now, then there are various options available to you.

-However, unless your machine isn't eligible to receive the Spring Creators Update, you can manually install the update by following the instructions under the heading 'Get the update after the rollout begins' below.
+You can also manually install the update by following the instructions under the heading 'Download the update' below.

 Get the update before the rollout begins

-Ahead of the official launch date, the main way to get the Spring Creators Update is to join Microsoft's program for testing early builds of Windows 10, known as the Windows Insider program.
+If you can't wait until downloads are released on Monday, the main way to get the April 2018 Update is to join Microsoft's program for testing early builds of Windows 10, known as the Windows Insider program.

 Please note: the downside to being part of the Microsoft's Windows Insider program is that Microsoft will push early application updates and driver updates to your computer, so you may experience more instability than running a regular build of Windows.
 Also, be aware that Microsoft will collect more information about how you use your PC.